Blyzz616/BoxSOP/README.md

 - **Recovery:**
   - SOC initiates recovery efforts to restore affected systems and data.
   - Refer to relevant playbooks for step-by-step recovery processes.

+### Triggers:
+- Confirmation of unauthorized access.
+- Identification of malicious software.
+- Data encryption or deletion.

 ### 4) Post-Incident Activity: